Questions regarding the succession solution

 Where there is no new managing director at the company, the seller usually remains in place until his successor has been found and trained.
 Then the former owner is recognised appropriately before they depart, leaving the new managing director to run the company.
 After a mutual acquaintance period they take on a 10 to 20 percent share in the company.
 That means the end of one entrepreneurial career is the beginning of another.

-GESCO AG currently only purchases companies that are headquartered in Germany.
+GESCO SE currently only owns companies that are headquartered in Germany, but is open for investments in other European countries.
 The subsidiaries engage in international business to various degrees.
-They are also free to make international acquisitions.
+They are free to make acquisitions worldwide.
 For more details regarding industries and sales volumes see our acquisition criteria.

 We acquire established, successful companies on a stand-alone basis.
 Synergies do not generally play a role in the acquisition process.
 Where opportunities later become apparent, we explore them.
 Decisions regarding partnerships within the group are made by the managing directors.